2017 EIT Outstanding Student Award Runner-up

 As part of my apprenticeship, I completed an Advanced Diploma in Communications, Networking and IT with EIT.
 For the most part, the content in the course was applicable to the work I do which made the course more valuable to me.

-There were challenges with working full time, working remotely (with little internet access), home commitments and running out of time for assessments but our course coordinator was very flexible, supportive and understanding of our needs.
+There were challenges with working full time, working remotely (with little internet access), home commitments and running out of time for assessments but our Learning Support Officer was very flexible, supportive and understanding of our needs.
 I was fortunate to do this course at the same time as a few of my colleagues so we provided additional support to each other even though they were based in different locations.

 The Moodle site provided a one-stop space where we were able to access all the information we needed including the webinars.